MicrosoftDocs/dataexplorer-docs/data-explorer/connect-sql-server-emulation.md

 ---
 # Connect to Azure Data Explorer with SQL Server emulation

 Any library and application that can connect to a Microsoft Azure SQL Database with Azure Active Directory (Azure AD) authentication can also connect to Azure Data Explorer.
-This functionality is made possible by Azure Data Explorer's TDS-compliant endpoint, which emulate Microsoft SQL Server.
+This functionality is made possible by Azure Data Explorer's TDS-compliant endpoint, which emulates Microsoft SQL Server.

 For example, you can connect to Azure Data Explorer using [ODBC](connect-odbc.md), [JDBC](connect-jdbc.md), or from [common clients](connect-sql-clients.md) such as LINQPad, Azure Data Studio, and more.